Emotive Health

 Browser Plugins

-Firefox and Chrome extensions allowed clinicians to start sessions instantly
+Firefox and Chrome extensions to start sessions instantly

-Removed the need to log into the main platform for every session
+Removed the need to log into the main platform before every session

-Reduced friction at the moment where sessions begin
+Reduced friction at the exact moment a session begins

 IMPACT

-The Emotive Health application significantly reduced administrative burden while increasing documentation quality and consistency.
+The Emotive Health application reduced administrative burden while improving documentation quality and consistency — letting clinicians stay present with patients instead of managing paperwork around them.

 Clinicians could remain fully present with patients during sessions